joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/26/business/economy/inflation-rise.html?searchResultPosition=3

 **Deported Veterans Long to Return From Exile.
 Some Will Get the Chance.**\
 `Removed to countries they barely knew after serving time for their crimes, the veterans hope to finally return.
-“Everything I am is American.”`\
+“Everything that I am is American.”`\
 https://nytimes.com/2021/07/26/us/deported-immigrants-us-veterans.html?searchResultPosition=4

 **A gnarly brown Christmas?
 Tree farms dry out in the Pacific Northwest.**\